alces-software/metalware/docs/design/05-asset-layout.md

 Also, `metal asset add -l LAYOUT NAME`, will switch the `TYPE` input to be a `LAYOUT` input.
 This way the `asset add` command can create a new asset from both a `type` or `layout`.

+NOTE: The `-l` may not be needed for the `add` command if `types` and `layouts` have unique names.
+The implementation of this has not been finalised.

 # Refactoring of Assets Types